Properly socializing a puppy between 8 –12 weeks is critical!

 To ensure the puppy grows into a balanced, well-behaved adult dog, she must be introduced daily to as many new people and friendly, healthy dogs as possible.
 Positive experiences from this developmental period are imprinted for life, and will shape her into becoming a friendly, confident dog.

 Unfortunately, if you miss this window, you cannot turn back the clock, and will most likely be faced with a never-ending struggle to manage anxiety, fear, and/or aggression.

-For further reading on socialization, read our article Puppy Socialization Guidelines.
+For further reading on socialization, read our article Socialization Guidelines for Urban Puppies.